 A “car crash” is different according to some people because it implies that the driver could have avoided the accident by not doing something.
 For example, if the driver chose not to text, speed, or drive under the influence of alcohol, he could have avoided the car crash.

 We all hope we won’t get into a car accident, but the odds are that we will at some point.
-Therefore, you mine as well be prepared just in case.
+Therefore, you might as well be prepared just in case.
 This is a checklist you should read, printout, and then secure somewhere in your car.
 You can refer back to it if, god forbid, you ever do get hit by a car.

 Stay at the Scene of the Accident